agsh/onvif/README.md

 * example6.js - ONVIF Events.
 Example can be switched btween using Pull Point Subscriptions and using Base Subscribe with a built in mini HTTP Server
 * example7.js - example using a Promise API.
 It uses 'promisify' to convert the ONVIF Library to return promises and uses Await to wait for responses
 * example8.js - example setting OSD On Screen Display. (also uses Promises API)

-## Troubleshooting
-Different cameras have different ONVIF implementation.
-I've tested this module only with a couple of devices.
-So if you got different problems with this library, please let me know via e-mail.
-Else please just send the model of your camera to me.

 # API